 Another way of putting it is to say that Lipsey tries to draw a new portrait of Gurdjieff: one of him as a mix of Pythagoras and Diogenes, which he then follows with a disclaimer (especially 10-22, note the distancing from his own picture at 21-22, and 42).
 This is not entirely novel: this line of image-making goes back to at least Kenneth Walker and Margaret Anderson.
 But Gurdjieff as one of these Greek sages is the constant theme of this book, and I think that Pythagoras, at least offers an apt comparison.

 Again, this is certainly not a standard introduction to either Gurdjieff’s life or his ideas: Lipsey severely limits the extent to which he will expound teachings (41).
 When he does venture to explain something, the results are impressive (84-88).
 While he cannot be accused of being unsystematic, there is no attempt to be at all exhaustive.
-As a result, however, the ideas never emerge with the crystal clarity I think might have helped.
+As a result, however, the ideas never emerge with crystal clarity.
 As with de Salzmann’s Reality of Being, the cosmological ideas are almost invisible.
 But whereas de Salzmann did speak of the higher being bodies, if they are mentioned here, I missed them.
 In my assessment, this is a serious loss: the higher bodies are absolutely central to Gurdjieff’s teaching, and the cosmology reconciles many apparent philosophical contradictions, e.g. between free-will and determinism, apparent diversity and theoretical unity, the presence of God and the absence of God.

 Sometimes, I find Lipsey’s assessments and assertions most apt and even illuminating, for example, when he writes of the Movements that: “They were capable of teaching by the way, as if unnoticed, not specific elements of any religion but something to my mind more important and fundamental: a sense of the sacred, nested in a new sense of oneself” (96, see also 36 and 56 on the movements).
 This is close to my own view that Gurdjieff brought a way of life.

 My sense is that in his eagerness to make Gurdjieff a peer to Rumi, Eckhart and Dogen, Lipsey has underplayed Gurdjieff’s insistence that in contemporary conditions, there is need of a Fourth Way (simultaneous work on body, mind and feeling in one’s daily life in the world), whatever the possibilities may be in a monastery, or may have been in the past.
 As we are, says Gurdjieff, we cannot do (achieve a projected aim), because we have no will or consciousness.
-However, they can be developed through the Fourth Way because we have enough will and consciousness to at least direct our attention to self-observation, especially of the body and our manifestations.
+However, these can be developed through the Fourth Way because we have enough will and consciousness to at least direct our attention to self-observation, especially of the body and our manifestations.
 Self-observation can lead to self-remembering, and that has more than one stage: it leads to and it is evolution.
 Religions and philosophical systems do not begin with the non-possession of consciousness.
 They can commence with faith, which Gurdjieff said in his day and age he could not, and so they assume that man as he is can take steps to achieve the aim, however it is defined, of coming closer to God, approaching reality, non-attachment and so on.

 Then there is Gurdjieff’s cosmology, and related to it, the Ray of Creation, the Table of Hydrogens and the Food Diagram.
 This unique system grounds a chemistry or alchemy of transformation through the conscious reception and digestion of higher substances.
 A consideration of the recent work of Keith Buzzell would probably show the potential of these ideas: see https://www.youtube.com/watch?v=cgRV23CX8kA&t=211s (a video titled “A Visual Unfolding of a Symbol of the Cosmos and its Laws).

 Another somewhat neglected matter is that of work against our sleep, our internal resistance.
 While Roger handles questions such as vanity reasonably well (26-7, 44) there is much more to be said about our sleep, especially negative emotions and attitudes, than appears in these pages.
 As Ouspensky said, after consciousness, negative emotions are possibly the second major idea in the system.
 Some of Gurdjieff’s concepts, such as “identification” can be found in world literature: especially in Eastern Christianity and Buddhism.
 However, his take on negative emotion, lying, unnecessary talking, considering, daydreaming, imagination and formatory thinking, to name the most prominent, are unique, so far as I can see – and I have examined many religions, psychologies and philosophies looking for parallels.
-It is perhaps significant that I did not find the treatment of these topics satisfactory, or at least adequately full.
+It is perhaps significant that I did not find the treatment of these topics satisfactory.